boardfish/dissertation/contents/0-introduction.md

 industry-standard processes in my work, including continuous integration, vulnerability testing, and measurement of test coverage.
 While I was able to make efforts towards tackling the first two, I lament that I could not commit to any figure on test coverage, let alone track it.
-In essence, my experience at UKCloud widened the scope of my capabilities and priorities alike, but due to time constraints, I could not apply them to the fullest.
+In essence, my experience during my year in industry widened the scope of my capabilities and priorities alike, but due to time constraints, I could not apply them to the fullest.